cadebrown/old.cade.site/_posts/2021-09-03-diy-fast-isprime.md

 ```

-while there's nothing wrong with this code, and it arguably is the best solution if you only use it a couple of times, there are more efficient deterministic tests for larger numbers. for example, we'll look at using the [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test), modified to be deterministic for a suitable range of 'n'
+While there's nothing wrong with this code, and it arguably is the best solution if you only use it a couple of times, there are more efficient deterministic tests for larger numbers.
+For example, we'll look at using the [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test), modified to be deterministic for a suitable range of 'n'

 ## Miller-Rabin implementation

-i'm just going to include the full implementation here, so you can copy and paste, and read the comments to understand how it works:
+I'm just going to include the full implementation here, so you can copy and paste, and read the comments to understand how it works:

 ```c
 /* Miller-Rabin 'isprime()' implementation